perebaj/jjhandbook/books/radical-candor-kim-scoott.md

 - Difference between discussion and dialogue.
 Is your team able to discuss hard topics without getting sad/angry?
 Good engineers are able to do that!

 The radical candor variate from the company, culture, and the person.
 Adapt your approach before any move.

+- direct confrontation for someones may sound like a personal attack.
+But ANY good thing can be build without a good confrontation of ideas.

+- to keep winning you have to criticize the victories. `The problem to live in the top of the mountain is that you can't see the mountain.`

+## Knows what motivates each member of the team

+- Stars: Be an artist doesn't mean that you want to have a gallery of art.
+Some coworkers are happy with their functions, they love what they do, and they keeping the wheel spinning.

+- Super Starts: They are the ones that have a high ambition, they are building things, proposing, discussing, and they are the ones that will lift up the whole team.

+If I say that a member is estable, how this sounds to you?
+This chapter bring to me a different perpective about the word "estable".
+I always thought that this word was related to someone that is not ambitious, but this guys are very important to keep everything running.
+The Goal of the boss is to identify them and keep each one motivated based on their goals and ambitions.

+- Try to find some purpose in your work.
+If you ask for a mason that was responsible to build the São Pedro's Cathedral.
+The first can say that he was working.
+The second, helping to raise a wall.
+The third, building a cathedral.
+The last one, building a cathedral that will be a reference for the next generations.

+- Learnig to tell your story is a good skill to have.

+- Promote the wrong guys can trigger a series of problems.
+Like team discontentment.